ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 ![png](/images/machine_learning_softmax/neural_networks_bck_17_0.png)

-A bit spiky, but converges so looks promising, let's plot the results.
+A bit spiky, but converges quite nicely so I'd say it looks promising.
+Let's plot the results and see how our fit worked.

 ```python